 Facebook collects mountains of personal information about all of us, whether we mean to share it or not.
 The company pulls in data from third parties, adding tidbits of information when we visit sites or use apps that use Facebook's tools for tracking activities, including making purchases and logging in.
 Tracking your activity across the internet gives the social network a staggering amount of data on your day-to-day activity, which it uses to serve ads and recommend content it thinks you’ll like.
 This can lead to some creepy moments.
 But now Facebook is offering a tool to control the third-party information associated with your profile.

-- Click "Off-Facebook Activity" (skip to step 3 for mobile app)
+- Click "Off-Facebook Activity"

-- Click "Manage Your Off-Facebook Activity"
+- Click "Manage Your Off-Facebook Activity" (you'll need to re-enter your Facebook password to access)

 From here, you can see all of the third-party sites that are sharing your information with Facebook and manage how your data is used.
 These are the options that let you manage Facebook's third-party data collection: